Wind-River/meta-akraino/README.md

 If all go well, you will get the ISO image in:
 ${WORKSPACE}/prj_wrl1018_akraino/tmp-glibc/deploy/images/intel-x86-64/akraino-image-rec-intel-x86-64.iso

-If you meet failures (it's very likely to happend since the layer is not well tested for now), you may need to check the following manual steps, figure out what step is failed and ru-run manually.
+If you meet failures (it's very likely to happen since the layer is not well tested for now), you may need to check the following manual steps, figure out what step is failed and re-run manually.

 ### Manual Steps to setup build project and build the image